Chocolate4U/Iran-clash-rules/README.md

   Contains non-ir TLD Iranian domains (e.g. `.com` `.net` `.org` etc.) and rules to bypass all `.ir` domains.

 - `ads.txt`, `ads.yaml`
+  Contains a list of Persian advertisement and tracking domains.

+- `category-ads-all.txt`, `category-ads-all.yaml`
   Contains a curated list of Persian and Foreign advertisement and tracking domains based on multiple sources.
 It is optimized to has as low as possible false positives while also retain small size and efficiency.

 - `malware.txt`, `malware.yaml`